MicrosoftDocs/dynamics365smb-docs/business-central/purchasing-how-register-new-vendors.md

 The vendor is now registered, and the vendor card is ready to be used on purchase documents.

 If you want to use this vendor card as a template when you create new vendor cards, you can save it as a vendor template.
 For more information, see the following section.

+### Deleting Vendor Cards
+If you have posted a transaction for a vendor, you cannot delete the card because the ledger entries may be needed for auditing.
+To delete vendor cards with ledger entries, contact to Microsoft partner to do so through code.

 ## To save the vendor card as a template
 1. On the **Vendor Card** page, choose the **Save as Template** action.
 The **Vendor Template** page opens showing the vendor card as a template.